w3c/wai-tutorials/source/tables/irregular.html.erb.md

 ## Table with an offset column of header cells
 {:.ex}

-In this table the row header cells are in the second column rather than the first.
-The `scope` values `row` and has been used on the `<th>` cells in the second column to ensure that data cells in the first column, as well as those in cells to the right of the headers are correctly associated.
+In this table, the row header cells are in the second column rather than the first.
+The `<th>` cells in the second column have `scope="row"`  to ensure that data cells in the first columnand the data cells to the right of the headers are correctly associated.

 {::nomarkdown}
 <%= sample_start %>